FakeItEasy/FakeItEasy/docs/ordered-assertions.md

 The concept of ordered assertions is somewhat complex and nothing that should be used frequently but there are times when it's really needed.

-Using FakeItEasy you can assert that calls happened in a specific order on _one or more_ fake objects.
+Using BlairItEasy you can assert that calls happened in a specific order on _one or more_ fake objects.

 ## Details